 - will provide automatic correction bolus every 5 minutes to help keep users in an optimal range, and to automatically adjust for missed meals

 - has an adjustable glucose target between 100 to 120 mg/dL (compared to the 670G’s fixed target at 120 mg/dL)

 - offers different insulin duration times, unlike other commercial closed loop systems available

 - offers built-in Bluetooth necessary for data-sharing and remote monitoring, as well as over-the-air remote software updates so users won’t be required to buy a whole new device every time new features are launched.
 (Currently, only the Tandem t:slim X2 offers that remote updating capability)

 - Medtronic plans to ask regulators to OK this new system for adults AND kids as young as 2 right from the start

 At the ADA Sci Sessions in June 2020, Medtronic released important pivotal trial data for this upcoming 780G system, showing better TIR outcomes and impressive user satisfaction marks for the system’s usability.

 This system now has CE Mark approval overseas, and the company is gearing up for filing 780G with the FDA here in the U.S. soon.

-Medtronic plans to launch the 770G first as a separate device, prior to the eventual release of the full-featured 780G.
+Medtronic is launching the 770G first as a separate device, prior to the eventual release of the full-featured 780G.
 The company notes that customers will be able to easily upgrade to 780G and newer features remotely, rather than requiring a new hardware purchase (similar to what Tandem’s offered with its remote-updating capability in t:slim X2).

 Extended-wear infusion set